Annikken/AndeeGitbook/GettingStarted/AndeeSetup.md

 6. Now let go of the "BOOT" button.
 You should see that "CONN" and "STATUS" LEDS are now flashing together.

 7. Insert the Micro SD card containing "image.hex" you loaded earlier into the Annikken Andee's SD card slot.
 Annikken Andee will automatically start updating.
 The LEDs will flash red and green consecutively.
-Do not power down the board at this time.
+Do not power down the shield at this time.

 8. Once the update/installation has completed, the "CONN" and "STATUS" LEDs will start to blink green again.